hinance/hinance/README.md

 websites (banks and shops) into consistent bookkeeping journal.

 The user controls scraping and transformation stages.
-On the scraping stage user specifies from which websites does he/she wants to import the data.
+On the scraping stage user specifies from which websites does he/she want to import the data.
 On the next stage user adjusts transformation process by adding custom transactions categories, patching imported data, etc.